mpikkemaat/addon/readme.md

 Install the Ion addon and enter the right serial port in the configuration settings.

-Install the Mosquitto addon and configure username z with password z
+Install the Mosquitto addon and configure username ion with password ion:
+logins: [
+{"username": "ion", "password": "ion"}
+]

 When encountering problems, for the RPi3, setup the following: in config.txt: